smalldatalab/docker-ohmage-omh-suite/System_Admin_FAQ.md

 # System Admin FAQ
-### How do I configure the Docker containers to automatically start on system reboot?
+### Can I configure the Docker containers to start on reboot?
 Docker provides a feature called `restart policies` for individual containers, so that containers can be automatically started when the docker daemon start (daemon starts by default on system boot).
 More information on this setting can be found [here](https://docs.docker.com/engine/reference/run/#restart-policies-restart).
 To set ohmage containers to restart, you can add the flag `restart: always` to each component in the docker-compose.yml file.
 For example;

 ```